Synthetic data for ratemaking: imputation-based methods vs adversarial networks and autoencoders: Case studies

+Complementing the results in Table \ref{results:linear_table} and Table \ref{results:interaction_table}, we analyzed the averaged (across all experiments) covariance matrices for numeric variables in the generated data.
+The resulting covariance matrices support the findings above, identifying \texttt{MICE\_PART\_SYN} and \texttt{MICE\_PART\_SYN} methods give, on average, the closest covariance matrices to the covariance matrix for the original numerical variables.
+However, it is important to note that GAN-based models performed better than MICE-based methods with respect to the variance of the \texttt{density} column.
+In particular, \texttt{CTGAN} maintained accurate variance, whereas the MICE-based methods underestimated this dispersion measure compared to the original data.

 Having discussed data generation fidelity, we now focus on data augmentation.
-For this, we look at $M_1$ metric depending on the proportion of synthetic data added.
-We observed that as we increase the proportion of additional synthetic data compared to the original training data, the value for $M_1$ metric increases.
-The only case where we could observe a decrease in a metric was for coefficient distance metrics $M_1$ for the method \texttt{MICE} with an additional synthetic data proportion of $0.2$.
+For this, we examine how the value of the $M_1$ metric depends on the proportion of synthetic data added.
+We observe that as we increase the proportion of additional synthetic data compared to the original training data, the value for the $M_1$ metric increases.
+The only case in which we observed a decrease in a metric is for the metric $M_1$ for the method \texttt{MICE\_PART\_SYN} and a synthetic data proportion of $0.2$ in the interaction case .
 In this case, the augmented data achieved the $M_1$ metric value of $0.78717$ while the corresponding training data metric was $0.86047$.
-Since this is the only result where this happened, it is not enough to say that augmentation of the original \freMTPL data might help when it comes to better accuracy of coefficients.
+This is the only result where this happened, it is not enough to say that augmentation of the original \textit{freMTPL2freq} data might help when it comes to better accuracy of coefficients.

-The general relationship between the increase of additional synthetic data proportion and metric value can be seen in Figure \ref{fig:M1}.
-The shown figure is for metric $M_1$.
-As the synthetic data proportion increases, we can see a clear increasing trend for $M_1$ metric value for the given method.
-Based on the way $M_1$ metric is calculated and how GLM relies on the underlying data to compute the coefficient values, we estimate that if we keep on increasing the proportion of additional synthetic data, then we will asymptotically reach the metric values which we can compute for case where we use only synthetic data.
+The general relationship between the increase in the proportion of additional synthetic data and the metric $M_1$ value is shown in Figure \ref{fig:M1}.
+As the proportion of synthetic data increases, we observe a clear upward trend in the $M_1$ metric value for the given method.
+Based on the way the $M_1$ metric is calculated and how GLM relies on the underlying data to compute the coefficient values, we estimate that if we keep on increasing the proportion of additional synthetic data, then we will asymptotically reach the metric values which we can compute for the case where we use only synthetic data.
 These pure synthetic data results are shown on the right side of the plot.